teddyful/teddy-editor/README.md

 ### Markdown Editor

-To open the Teddy Markdown Editor, simply right-click on any markdown file in the Explorer view in VS Code, and select 'Open with Teddy' from the resultant context menu.
+To open the Teddy Editor, simply right-click on any markdown file in the Explorer view in VS Code, and select 'Open with Teddy' from the resultant context menu.

 ![Teddy Editor in VS Code](media/teddy-editor-screenshot.jpg "Teddy Editor in VS Code")